techpurdue/Purdue-D8-Distribution-Upstream/profiles/README.txt

-Installation profiles define additional steps that run after the base installation of Drupal is completed.
+PInstallation profiles define additional steps that run after the base installation of Drupal is completed.
 They may also offer additional functionality and change the behavior of the site.